Does laser hair removal work for Polycystic Ovary Syndrome?

 Does laser hair removal work for PCOS?

-Yes, in fact, laser hair removal is potentially more effective with the thick, darker hair caused by Polycystic Ovary Syndrome.
-When we treat hair with a laser we’re targeting pigment in the hair shaft deep in the follicle.
-Although you’ll be shaved for your treatment, the small amount of hair still located in the skin will absorb the light and transfer it to heat within the follicle, ‘denaturing’ or killing it forever.
-Thicker, darker hair has more melanin and so more energy can be absorbed and unlike waxing and shaving, once the hair follicle is killed, the hair doesn’t grow back.
+Yes, laser hair removal may work better on hair that is thicker and darker because of Polycystic Ovary Syndrome.
+When we treat hair with a laser, we’re targeting pigment in the hair shaft, deep in the follicle.
+Although you’ll be shaved for your treatment, the small amount of hair still located in the skin will absorb the light and transfer it to heat within the follicle, "denaturing" or killing it forever.
+Thicker, darker hair has more melanin, so more energy can be absorbed, and unlike with waxing and shaving, once the hair follicle is killed, the hair doesn’t grow back.

-If you have light coloured skin, Alexandrite Laser will work best.
-If you're skin is pigmented, Nd:YAG is the only safe option.
+Alexandrite Laser is most effective on light-colored skin.
+If your skin is pigmented, Nd:YAG is the only safe option.

 “the cumulative effect of monthly treatments increases the length of time each patient is hair free”